Test and Trace

 What does a coronavirus test involve?

-The current test available looks for the presence of coronavirus and is taken in two samples – one from the back of your throat and one from inside your nose.
+This tests for the presence of coronavirus and is taken in two samples – one from the back of your throat and one from inside your nose.
 At the drive-through testing sites, you'll remain in your car while a doctor or nurse takes this from you.
+You may also be asked to carry out the test yourself – but you'll be given clear instructions and there will be people on hand to help you.
 If you're doing the test yourself at home, take a look at this video to see how to take the swab.

 You will be notified of the test results a few days later.